School Exclusion Protocols

 Criteria for Returning to School

-Consistent with the CDC’s Discontinuation of Isolation schools should permit students and school personnel who are confirmed or probable cases to return to in-person instruction if at least 10 days have passed since symptom onset date (or date of test if asymptomatic) and they have been fever-free for 24 hours without fever-reducing medication and their symptoms have improved.
+Consistent with the CDC’s Isolation for K-12 Schools guidance, as well as Executive Order 2022-03, 77 Ill.
+Admin.
+Code 690.361, and DPH and ISBE guidance, schools should permit students and school personnel who are confirmed or probable cases to return to in-person instruction if at least five days have passed since symptom onset date (or date of specimen collection from the positive test if asymptomatic), they have been fever-free for 24 hours without fever-reducing medication, 24 hours from diarrhea or vomiting ceasing, and their other symptoms, such as sore throat or cough have improved, and they continue to wear a mask around others for five more days.

-The LHD may supply alternative dates as to when a student or staff member can return to school; otherwise schools should permit return consistent with this guidance unless an isolation or quarantine order is still in effect.
+The LHD may supply alternative dates as to when a student or staff member can return to school up to a maximum of 10 days; otherwise, schools should permit return consistent with this guidance unless an isolation or quarantine order from the LHD is still in effect.

 Situation #2 - Students and School Personnel Exhibiting COVID-19-like Symptoms at School: Exclude or Refuse Admission While Acute Symptoms are Present